fylgja/stylelint-config/README.md

 [Checkout the original DOC](https://stylelint.io/user-guide/rules/) or the rules folder on [Stylelint Github Page](https://github.com/stylelint/stylelint/tree/master/lib/rules).

+Since we extend on the [stylelint-config-recommended](https://github.com/stylelint/stylelint-config-standard).
+Yiu should checkout the rules set there.

+Down here are only the rules we have set.

 _We have not set any [white/black]-list values._
 _These are better for project specific rules (if needed)._